 Of most interest for the current study is whether the eyes are also drawn towards a display's CoG when the display only contains a single stimulus.
 In this case, an on-stimulus landing position, instead of an in-between-stimuli landing position would be predicted.
 Several studies demonstrated that this is indeed the case: When participants were asked to move their eyes towards a line drawing of a simple shape, their eyes landed at the stimulus' CoG (He & Kowler, 1991; Kaufman & Richards, 1969; Kowler & Blaser, 1995; Richards & Kaufman, 1969).
 Strikingly, however, to the best of our knowledge it has never been investigated whether the same is true for pictures or photographs of daily-life objects, rather than simple shapes.
 Therefore, it remains an open question whether the eyes are also drawn towards the CoG of stimuli that provoke higher-level processing, such as daily-life objects.
 We refer to this possibility as the CoG hypothesis, which predicts that the eyes are drawn towards an object's weighted center.
 The weighted center can be in the middle of the object (if the object is symmetrical), but does not necessarily have to be.
-For example, in the case of a hammer, the CoG hypothesis predicts that the eyes would land slightly towards the 'heavy' (in terms of pixels that differ from the background) head of the hammer, but no more than would be expected based on the stimulus' low-level properties (see Figure 1, blue arrow).
+For example, in the case of a hammer, the CoG hypothesis predicts that the eyes would be slightly deviated towards the 'heavy' (in terms of pixels that differ from the background) head of the hammer, but no more than would be expected based on the stimulus' low-level properties (see Figure 1, blue arrow).

 Landing positions on isolated daily-life objects

-Although not to test the CoG hypothesis, some previous studies did measure initial landing positions on isolated daily-life objects.
+Although not designed to test the CoG hypothesis, some previous studies did measure initial landing positions on isolated daily-life objects.
 For example, Henderson (1993) provided participants with arrays of line drawings of objects and found that landing positions were clustered around the centers of the objects.
 This was later confirmed by studies using arrays of photographs of real objects (instead of line drawings, Foulsham & Underwood, 2009), and even by studies using complex natural scenes with objects embedded in them (Foulsham & Kingstone, 2013; Nuthmann & Henderson, 2010).
 These central, on-stimulus landing positions are generally explained as an intentional strategy that observers voluntarily employ.
-The center of the object is referred to as participants' preferred viewing location (PVL), a phenomenon that was first described in reading (Rayner, 1979; Rayner et al., 2009).
-The general assumption is that participants bring their eyes to this preferred location, because this viewing position is optimal for rapid stimulus identification (the optimal-viewing position (OVP) effect, another phenomenon that was first described in reading, see McConkie, Kerr, Reddix, & Zola, 1988).
+The center of the object is referred to as the preferred viewing location (PVL), a phenomenon that was first described in reading (Rayner, 1979; Rayner et al., 2009).
+The general assumption is that participants bring their eyes to this preferred location, because this viewing position is optimal for rapid stimulus identification (the optimal-viewing position (OVP) effect, another phenomenon that was first described in reading, see O'Regan, Lévy-Schoen, Pynte & Brugaillère, 1984; McConkie, Kerr, Reddix, & Zola, 1988; Vitu, O'Regan & Mittau, 1990).